-- (a) A CNVMP shall be prepared prior to the Start of Construction for Stage of Work.
-A CNVMP shall be implemented during the Stage of Work to which it relates.
-The objective of the CNVMP is to provide a framework for the development and implementation of the Best Practicable Option for the management of construction noise and vibration effects to achieve the construction noise and vibration standards set out in Conditions 22 and 23 to the extent practicable. - (b) To achieve the objective, the CNVMP shall be prepared in accordance with Annex E2 of the New Zealand Standard NZS6803:1999 'Acoustics Construction Noise' (NZS6803:1999) and shall as a minimum, address the following: - (i) description of the works and anticipated equipment/processes; - (ii) hours of operation, including times and days when construction activities would occur: - (iii) the construction noise and vibration standards for the project; - (iv) identification of receivers where noise and vibration standards apply; - (v) a hierarchy of management and mitigation options, including any requirements to limit night works and works during other sensitive times, including Sundays and public holidays as far as practicable; - (vi) methods and frequency for monitoring and reporting on construction noise and vibration; - (vii) procedures for communication and engagement with nearby residents and Stakeholders, including notification of proposed construction activities, the period of construction activities, and management of noise and vibration complaints. - (viii) contact details of the Project Liaison Person; - (ix) procedures for the regular training of the operators of construction equipment to minimise noise and vibration as well as expected construction site behaviours for all workers; - (x) procedures and requirements for the preparation of a Schedule to the CNVMP (Schedule) for those areas where compliance with the noise (Condition 22) and/or vibration standards (Condition 23) Category A or Category B will not be practicable; - (xi) identification of trigger levels for undertaking building condition surveys, which shall be below Category B day time levels; - (xii) procedures and trigger levels for undertaking building condition surveys before and after works to determine whether any cosmetic or structural damage has occurred as a result of construction vibration; - (xiii) methodology and programme of desktop and field audits and inspections to be undertaken to ensure that the CNVMP, Schedules and the Best Practicable Option for management of effects are being implemented; and - (xiv) requirements for review and update of the CNVMP.
+24. Construct Construction Noise and Vibration Management Plan (CNVMP) CN\ obje impl nois NVMP shall be prepared prior to the Start of Construction for Stage of Work.
+A /MP shall be implemented during the Stage of Work to which it relates.
+The active of the CNVMP is to provide a framework for the development and ementation of the Best Practicable Option for the management of construction e and vibration effects to achieve the construction noise and vibration dards set out in Conditions 22 and 23 to the extent practicable.
+E2 0 achieve the objective, the CNVMP shall be prepared in accordance with Annex of the New Zealand Standard NZS6803:1999 'Acoustics - Construction Noise' S6803:1999) and shall as a minimum, address the following: description of the works and anticipated equipment/processes; hours of operation, including times and days when construction activities would occur; (iii) the construction noise and vibration standards for the project; (iv) (v) identification of receivers where noise and vibration standards apply; a hierarchy of management and mitigation options, including any requirements to limit night works and works during other sensitive times, including Sundays and public holidays as far as practicable; (vi) methods and frequency for monitoring and reporting on construction noise and vibration; (vii) (viii) • (ix) procedures for the regular training of the operators of construction equipment to minimise noise and vibration as well as expected construction site behaviours for all workers; (x) procedures and requirements for the preparation of a Schedule to the CNVMP (Schedule) for those areas where compliance with the noise (Condition 22) and/or vibration standards (Condition 23) Category A or Category B will not be practicable; (xi) identification of trigger levels for undertaking building condition surveys, which shall be below Category B day time levels; (xii) procedures and trigger levels for undertaking building condition surveys before and after works to determine whether any cosmetic or structural (xiii) be undertaken to ensure that the CNVMP, Schedules and the Best Practicable Option for management of effects are being implemented; and (xiv) requirements for review and update of the CNVMP.